ardriveapp/ardrive-bats-docker/README.md

 ```$ docker run --name ardrive-bats --rm --init -td --mount type=tmpfs,destination=/home/node/tmp ardrive-bats-docker && sleep 20 ```

 This includes a sleep of 20 seconds to ensure Docker clones and builds.
+Please be aware that this docker will last till you shutdown your system OR you manually stop it (docker stop ardrive-bats)

 Now we can run commands inside docker.
 Below we run ardrive CLI on *ardrive-cli* directory